Support for people who need access to affordable devices and wifi.

 Using a computer in the Library

-Many Libraries and Community Hubs are open for PC access and printing.
+There are free computers to use in Libraries and Community Hubs, along with printing and free Wi-Fi.
 Visit the Leeds City Council website to see the full list of libraries, the services available, opening hours and contact details.

 Equipment gifting schemes

 The Tech Ladder is a Social Enterprise in Beeston and Holbeck offering free digital support for anyone in the city, though they especially look to support the communities of South Leeds.
 The Tech Ladder have new and refurbished smart phones, tablets, laptops and PCs available to gift on an ad hoc, case by case basis.
 They occasionally have data sim cards and devices with connectivity to gift.
 Digital skills support is also available.
 To enquire about current equipment availability and to make a referral call 07864639037

 DAWY is a group of volunteers with a background in refurbishing and distributing tech, digital inclusion, education and community development.
 They collect and refurbish donated digital equipment and donate it to children and families in need.
 For more information or to make a referral visit their website or call 07756 560193.

 Solidaritech refurbish and gift donated digital equipment, gifting to recipients on a ‘greatest need’ basis to Asylum Seekers and Refugees via partners at Asylum Seeker & Refugee organisations.
 For more information or to find out how to make a referral visit their website or call 01274 288 910.